noncorpus/DnD5e/characters/ashi.md

 "You're not really from the local Thieves' Guild, are you?" he asked, knowing that silence was the only answer he'd get.
 He turned back to the window.

 A gust of rain-soaked wind blew against him, bringing with it the familiar feeling of air grabbing at his wings.
-He put his hands on the sill and leaned into the next gust.
+He set his hands on the sill and leaned into the next gust.
 The storm was as intense as ever, but for a moment, the clouds crept apart to reveal a crescent of white moonlight.

 He jumped.